Localization of smooth p-power torsion representations of GL_2(Q_p): Category-theoretic background

 \section{Category-theoretic background}

 In this appendix we recall various results about abelian categories and their localizations.
 Much of this material goes back to Gabriel's thesis~\cite{Gabrielthesis}, and most of the rest of it can be found in~\cite{MR2182076}.
-Many of the results that we need from the previous two references are collected in~\cite[\S2]{MR4200808}, which we frequently refer to for convenience.
+Some of the results that we need from the previous two references are collected in~\cite[\S2]{MR4200808}, which we sometimes refer to for convenience.

 In order to be able to use these references we need to fix a Grothendieck universe, which we do without further comment.
-Sets are \emph{small} if they belong to this fixed universe, and all limits and colimits are assumed to be small, i.e.\ can be written as (co)limits over small indexing sets.
+Sets are \emph{small} if they belong to this fixed universe, and all limits and colimits are assumed to be small, i.e.\ can be written as (co)limits over small indexing categories.